GoldenRed/HomeHunting4R/README.md

 2019-09-15:
     - Came up with the idea.

     - Cleaned the copy+pasted files.

     - Set up the Git repo.

     - Set up the Google APIs.

     - Did some initial python stuff.

+    - Created this README.MD.

+    - Not necessarily in that order.

 ## Background:
 Rewina has been looking for a place to stay.
-She has visited multiple places, but one of the issues is that she hasn't been able to know beforehand if the place is close to a University of Maryland College Park Shuttle Bus Station or not.
+She has visited multiple places, but one of the issues is that she hasn't been able to know beforehand if the place is close to a [University of Maryland College Park Shuttle](https://transportation.umd.edu/) Bus Station or not.
 This project was started to help with that.

 ## Files: